 You may already know certain skills, or you may be starting from zero.
 Either way, you will have to develop certain skills and master certain software.

-If you want to be a UX/UI designer, for example, you will need to know how to use Adobe XD, Sketch, or Figma.
+If you want to be a UX/UI designer, for example, you will need to know how to use Adobe XD, Sketch, or Figma to create user interface design.

-If you enjoy designing logos, understanding how to create vector artwork in Illustrator is critical.
+If you enjoy designing logos, a solid understanding of how to create vector artwork and design concepts in Illustrator is critical.

 Know the skills and tools needed for the area of design you intend to work in, and learn as much as you can about it.